MarwanAl-Obaidi/Python-Programming/README.md

 # Python-Programming
 A course I did that takes a look into the fundamentals of Python 3 programming, covering the basic components and structures of the Python language.

+## Contents:

+- Introduction
+- Fundementals of the Python language
+- Conditional structure if-elif-else
+- Iteration and Iterative structures
+- External files in Python

 ## ex_1_1
 Make a program which prints the following text: